josh-wentzien/josh-wentzien.github.io/content/_index.md

 class, and so I threw myself into studying with gusto, going over my notes from lectures as well as the textbook what felt like every single day.
 I did well in that class, but there’s only so long that one can maintain that manner of work;
-it grew tedious after the initial shine of college started to tarnish.
-I only realized that I wanted to be a Computer Engineering major sometime in the spring quarter of my freshman year, after spending time in BIOEN 299, which was a 1-credit seminar class where lots of different PhD students and professors presented their latest work in bioengineering.
+it grew tedious after the initial shine of college began to tarnish.
+I only realized that I wanted to be a Computer Engineering major sometime in the spring quarter of my freshman year after spending time in BIOEN 299, which was a 1-credit seminar class where lots of different PhD students and professors presented their latest work in bioengineering.